eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 ---
 layout: post
 title: 'Reversing a String in PHP'
-meta: 'Interesting ways to reverse a string in PHP.'
+meta: 'Explore innovative methods to reverse strings in PHP, from basic built-in functions to advanced recursive and Unicode-support techniques.'
+tags: php
 ---

 Since recently setting up a forum for [Three Devs and a Maybe](http://forum.threedevsandamaybe.com/), we have started to partake in a weekly [code-kata](<http://en.wikipedia.org/wiki/Kata_(programming)>).
-What could be more fitting to start with than the common interview question, reversing a string in 'X' language.
+What could be more fitting to start with than the common interview question, reversing a string in a given language.
 In this case the language is PHP, and below are some of the many ways contrived to solve the problem.

 <!--more-->

 ## Basic Implementations

-The implementation below is the most simple, taking advantage of PHP's vast amount of 'built-in' functions to reverse the supplied string.
+The implementation below is the simplest, as it takes advantage of PHP's extensive built-in functions to reverse the supplied string.

 ```php
 function reverse($str)